-If you lose eligibility, and your loss of eligibility is less than 12 months, you can re-establish your eligibility by satisfying the Plan's continuing eligibility rules (see page H-6).
-If your loss of eligibility lasts for 12 months or more you must again satisfy the Plan's initial eligibility rules (see page H-2).
-(As of the date this SPD was printed, the initial eligibility rules are the same as the continuing eligibility rules).
+If you lose eligibility, and your loss of eligibility is less than 12 consecutive months, you can reestablish your eligibility by satisfying the Plan's continuing eligibility rules (see page F-5).
+If your loss of eligibility lasts for 12 or more months you must again satisfy the Plan's initial eligibility rules.